AgoraIO/API-Examples/windows/README.md

 * Encrypt the video stream before it is sent in the onSendVideoPacket
 * Decrypt the audio stream after receiving it in onReceiveAudioPacket
 * Decrypt a video stream after receiving it from an onReceiveVideoPacket

-### Meida Player Kit

-* Use MeidaPlayer Kit for media opening, playing and other operations.
-* Use the MeidaPlayerExtensions to push the flow to the AgoraRtc Engine's channels.
-* Use the IMediaPlayObserver to handle MeidaPlayer callback events.For example (open stream, play stream)

 ## Connect Us